Christy Joy Shiloh, MT-BC: Founder and Executive Director

 CJ is a disability rights advocate and Board Certified Music Therapist.
 She has almost 20 years experience in music and special education.
 She earned her music liberal arts bachelors degree from Colorado State University – Pueblo in 2003.
 She attended Shenandoah University for the “Professional Studies Program for Music Therapy Certification Eligibility” and received her MT-BC in May 2013.
-CJ Shiloh is on the Organizing Committee for the Online Conference for Music Therapy, has been interviewed on The Music Therapy Show by Janice Lindstrom, and was a podcast guest on Music Therapy Round Table and Music Therapy Pro in August 2012.
-She has been c0-presenting in autism and music therapy conferences with Sunny since 2011.
+She has been co-presenting in autism and music therapy conferences with Sunny since 2011.

 “Sunny” Cefaratti: Co-Director, Autistic Self Advocacy Mentor

 Sunny is a performing pianist/vocalist, and mentor to other autistic self advocates.
 She was born in South Korea, completely blind, and was adopted by her family in the US at 2 years of age.
 She was diagnosed with Asperger’s Syndrome in 2001.
 She is a graduate of Maryland School for the Blind.
 Sunny is the Committee Chair for Empowerment Jam Sessions.
 She has giving speeches and piano/vocal performances in Sensory Friendly Concerts since July 2011.
 This photo was taken at The Musical Autist’s display table, at the 2012 Maryland ARC conference, where Sunny was guest performer for the Awards Luncheon.